jedie/cli-base-utilities/README.md

 │ --help      Show this message and exit.                                                          │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────╮
-│ demo-endless-loop  Just a useless example command, used in systemd DEMO: It just print some      │ │                    information in a endless loop.                                                │ │ edit-settings      Edit the settings file.
-On first call: Create the default one.                │ │ print-settings     Display (anonymized) MQTT server username and password                        │ │ systemd-debug      Print Systemd service template + context + rendered file content.             │ │ systemd-remove     Write Systemd service file, enable it and (re-)start the service.
-(May need   │ │                    sudo)                                                                         │ │ systemd-setup      Write Systemd service file, enable it and (re-)start the service.
-(May need   │ │                    sudo)                                                                         │ │ systemd-status     Display status of systemd service.
+│ demo-endless-loop                Just a useless example command, used in systemd DEMO: It just   │ │                                  print some information in a endless loop.                       │ │ demo-verbose-check-output-error  DEMO for a error calling                                        │ │                                  cli_base.cli_tools.subprocess_utils.verbose_check_output()      │ │ edit-settings                    Edit the settings file.
+On first call: Create the default one.  │ │ print-settings                   Display (anonymized) MQTT server username and password          │ │ systemd-debug                    Print Systemd service template + context + rendered file        │ │                                  content.                                                        │ │ systemd-remove                   Write Systemd service file, enable it and (re-)start the        │ │                                  service.
+(May need sudo)                                        │ │ systemd-setup                    Write Systemd service file, enable it and (re-)start the        │ │                                  service.
+(May need sudo)                                        │ │ systemd-status                   Display status of systemd service.
 (May need sudo)              │ │ systemd-stop                     Stops the systemd service.
 (May need sudo)                      │ │ version                          Print version and exit                                          │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```
 [comment]: <> (✂✂✂ auto generated app help end ✂✂✂)